 Here are some of the campus highlights you will be able to enjoy:

-Available sports venues include swimming pools, tennis courts (provide your own rackets), a golf driving range and course(green fees are not included in ISC fees), soccer, basketball and volleyball fields and track facilities!
+Available sports venues include swimming pools, tennis courts (provide your own rackets), a golf driving range, soccer, basketball and volleyball fields and track facilities!

 Tressider Memorial Student Union - this is the community centre of the campus where you will find Jamba Juice for delicious freshly squeezed juices and smoothies and the CoHo Coffee House with soups, sandwiches, salads and drinks.
 There is also an amazing University bookstore with a coffee shop and lots of interesting books to buy and peruse at your leisure.
 Additionally, in this area you will find a bank, a travel centre, restaurants, an information centre and a Track House sports shop selling Stanford sports clothes and equipment.
 Other interesting locations are the Hoover Tower with great views of Stanford and the Bay area, the interdenominational Memorial Church with wonderful mosaics, the Rodin Sculpture garden with the world’s second largest collection of Rodin’s works, the SLAC (Stanford Linear Accelerator) and the Art Gallery with varying exhibits from around the world.